amsecada/prospero.us/README.md

 You can then access the site at `http://localhost:8000` in your web browser.

+## Continuous Deployment with GitHub Actions

+This repository includes a GitHub Actions workflow that automatically rebuilds and deploys the `site/` directory to GitHub Pages whenever changes are pushed to the `main` branch.

+The workflow performs the following steps:

+1. Checks out the repository.
+2. Installs the Node.js dependencies with `npm ci`.
+3. Runs `npm run build:papers` to regenerate the paper pages from Markdown content.
+4. Touches `site/.nojekyll` to ensure GitHub Pages serves the generated files without applying Jekyll processing.
+5. Uploads the contents of the `site/` directory as the artifact that GitHub Pages publishes.

+If you need to trigger a deployment manually, you can do so from the **Actions** tab by running the **Build and Deploy Prospero site** workflow via the **Run workflow** button.

 ## Dependencies

 This project uses the following npm packages to build the site: